Robust EMRAN-aided Coupled Controller for Autonomous Vehicles

-The inner loop of the longitudinal cruise control uses a fully tuned PID controller as the baseline controller.
+The inner loop of the longitudinal cruise control uses a fully tuned PID controller as the baseline controller, as shown in Fig.~\ref{fig-4a}.
 It generates acceleration and deceleration commands ($u_{pid} $) based on the differences between the reference ($v_r $) and actual ($v_x $) velocities.
 The drive torque ($T_d $) and brake torque ($T_b $) are ultimately computed from the acceleration/deceleration commands using dynamic equations.
 The input vector ($\textbf{x}_{\textbf{cc}} $) to the cruise control EMRAN consists of the longitudinal states of the vehicle, namely the position ($x $), velocity ($v_x $), and acceleration ($a_x $).
-The output of the PID controller ($u_{pid}=u_{t}-u_{nn} $) is used as the signal for updating the weights and neurons of the network.
-EMRAN learns this signal over time and generates the inverse longitudinal dynamics of the vehicle.
-However, it may not achieve better results than the baseline controller if it learns only from the PID controller.
-Hence, to get better performance, the learning signal is modified by adding a scaled ($\text{K}_1 $) velocity error signal to the output of the PID controller.
+Based on the postulate in\unskip~\cite{1131305:22465622}, the output of the PID controller ($u_{pid} = u_t - u_{nn}$) is used as the signal for updating the weights and neurons of the network.
+EMRAN learns the total control signal ($u_{nn} \rightarrow u_t$) over time and eventually driving the PID output to zero.
+This means that EMRAN has generated the inverse longitudinal dynamics of the vehicle and is using it for control.
+However, if EMRAN learns only from the baseline controller, there is the possibility that it will not achieve any better results than the PID, since the conventional controllers are not robust against unknown disturbances and uncertainties.
+Hence, to get a better performance and eliminate the effects of unwanted nonlinearities, the learning signal is modified by adding the output of the PID controller with a scaled ($\text{K}_1 $) velocity error signal.

-Similarly, for the lateral path-tracking controller, a Stanley controller \cite{4282788} is used in the inner loop.
+Similarly, for the lateral path-tracking subsystem, a Stanley controller\unskip~\cite{1131305:22465623} is used in the inner loop, as depicted in Fig.~\ref{fig-4b}.
 The Stanley controller is a geometrical path-tracking algorithm developed by the Stanford University's DARPA grand challenge team.
 It is a nonlinear feedback function of the cross-track/lateral ($e_y $) and heading ($e_{\psi} $) errors measured from the vehicle's front axle.
 The steering angle is given by: